 The trek starting from Sundarijal or Melamchi Pul, which is although long and a more circuitous trail that takes you up to Kyanjin Gompa is another alternative.

-Out all of these treks, the Gosainkunda Trek is considered to be the most adventurous.
+Out of all of these treks, the Gosainkunda Trek is considered to be the most adventurous.
 Bypassing the Lauri Binayak pass, situated at an altitude of 4,610 m, the trek takes you to sacred Gosaikunda Lake (4,301 m).
 Thousands of pilgrims visit Gosainkunda Lake during August to pay homage to Guru Rimpoche and Lord Shiva.

 By starting your journey from Dhunche, you can also make a full loop trek to Langtang, after which follow Langtang Village and then take a right turn to cross over the Ganjala Pass (5,106 m), which is amongst one of the highest passes located in the Himalayas.

-With close-up and spectacular views of majestic mountains like Langtang Lirung (7,245 m), Langtang Ri (7,205 m) and Dorje Lakpa (6,966 m), all the trekking trails in Langtang region provide breathtaking views of the Langtang Himalayan ranges.
+With close-up and spectacular views of majestic mountains like Langtang Lirung (7,245 m), Langtang Ri (7,205 m) and Dorje Lakpa (6,966 m), all the trekking trails in the Langtang region provide breathtaking views of the Langtang Himalayan ranges.

 During your trek in Langtang, you will also come across lovely monasteries and gompas that constitute a major part of the lives of the local community.

 Trekkers will also have a remarkable chance to enjoy wildlife events as the Langtang trail comes under the perimeter of Langtang National Park.
 Various varieties of rhododendron flowers (the national flower of Nepal) come to life in their thousands during autumn and spring.

 The fir, oak and rhododendron forests offer a healthy wildlife habitat for wild animals such as snow leopards, Himalayan black bears, rhesus monkeys and even Yetis!